MarkEWaite/bmc-cfa-plugin/README.md

 ## Overview <a name="overview"></a>
 BMC AMI DevOps for Application Checkpoint Analysis plugin can be invoked as a Jenkins job's **build step**, and trigger the process of reporting application checkpoints/commit information from IMS and DB2 logs.
-It can be used to illustrate the impact of changes made by application programs on IMS databases, by comparing CFA reports before and after the implemented changes.
+It can be used to illustrate the impact of changes made by application programs on IMS databases, by comparing checkpoint reports before and after the implemented changes.

 ![BMC build step](https://github.com/jenkinsci/bmc-cfa-plugin/blob/main/src/main/webapp/images/bmc_build_step.jpg)